 addendum

 1. An ex-friend once insulted me by calling me “boy-crazy” and I decided to end the friendship, however casual, then and there.
 It was partly because they were older than me yet resulted to name-calling when I divulged a personal conflict to them, but it was more so because they seemed more inclined to label than to understand.
-I’m quick to let go of people who offer me little support or companionship but make light of my attempts to seek what I need, but I’ll readily claim that flaw or tendency.
+I’m quick to let go of people who offer me little support or companionship but make light of my attempts to seek what I need.
+I’ll readily claim that flaw.

 There’s a related Zadie Smith quote I’ve been trying to find—I think it’s from Changing My Mind: